dphiffer/chickenbot.phiffer.org/README.md

 2. Paste the code from the file `webhook.gs`
 3. Replace the `url` and `secret` variables with your own values
 4. Configure `sendWebhook` from the `Head` deployment `from Spreadsheet` to run `on edit`
-5. You will need to click through a scary looking "app security warning" to grant access to your spreadsheets
+5. You will need to click through a scary looking "app security warning" to grant access to your spreadsheets (advanced -> open unsafe app)

 ## Admin commands